 Wildlife is in abundance everywhere you look.
 Stroll the shore and look for the occasional Manatee and Bottlenose Dolphin just beyond the waves.
+May to July is turtle nesting season so be careful where you walk.
 Wild Parrots can be heard chattering from the trees or see them fly past in droves searching for a safe place to perch.
 In the summer months Turtles come ashore to lay their eggs.
 Herons will wait close to the fisherman ready to steal bait from his bucket of pinfish and shiners.
 Pelicans sit patiently in the Mangroves and perch on the deck post waiting for fish to swim by.
 Sit for a while in the shade beneath the Australian Pines, sea oats dancing in the wind, Terns and Sandpiper run between the surf, hungry for crabs and crustaceans.